mikkybang/Short-link/README.md

 # Short-link
-THis is a URL shortner
+This is a URL shortner